mandanaKhashayar/Hadoop-Setup/README.md

 Different configurations for setting up Hadoop (inside Vagrant)

+**A_Standalone** A single node standalone setup which is a lite-version of Hadoop; you can run MapReduce jobs locally, but you do not connect to a HDFS filesystem or a Yarn resource manager.
-**A_Standalone** A single node standalone setup.
-You need to manually run commands inside the VM:
+To setup, you need to manually run commands inside the VM:

 ```
 cd /vagrant